revraikes/gauss_y-n_shutdown/README.md

 - Clear pixels
 - System shutdown

 This project was developed to educate myself on Python programming.
-If your anything like me, you need to see real results, and one of the more fun ways to do that is with flashy lights that also serve a valuable function.
+If you're anything like me, you need to see real results, and one of the more fun ways to do that is with flashy lights that also serve a valuable function.
 None of the available examples out in the wild had a function-switching capability, so I set about making that happen.

 It was created on a Raspberry Pi 4 that I had lying around and using an Anker Power Bank battery, because a gaussmeter tied to an outlet isn't very useful (yes, it powers it just fine, but maybe not a Pi 5- YMMV).